 Completed PHD PROJECTS

 - Per Bækgaard: Enhancing User Experience on Next Generation Mobile Devices by Combining Eye Tracking with Biometric Data (2013-2016).
-Now post doc at DTU Compute
+Now associate professor at DTU Compute

 - Andrea Cuttone: Data Mining and Visualization Tools for Human Behavior Data (2013-2016) External stay at the HumNet Lab at Massachusetts Institute of Technology (MIT).
 Now at Microsoft

 - Camilla B. F. Jensen: Design of Cognitive Interfaces for Personal Informatics Feedback (2012-2015) External stay at New York University Abu Dhabi.
-Now PostDoc at DTU Compute
+Now at Danske Bank